paulbradshaw/MED7373-Data-Journalism/2functions/compthinkingds.md

 * Match names in one dataset (baby names) against names in another (celebrities)

 ## Write up the process as a tutorial for others

+Use your own blog to write up the process for others to follow.
+An important skill in data journalism is being able to participate in *communities of practice*, and publishing blog posts like this is one way to do that.
+Remember there will always be people who know more than you - but also there will always be people who haven't solved the problem you've just solved!